When Therapy Makes You Feel Terrible Before It Makes You Feel Better

 The first couple years of my relationship with Sarah, including the latter one during which we cohabitated, were pock-marked by small, occasional squabbles, but generally it brought extraordinary happiness.
 In sessions with Laura, I became far more in tune with my emotions, understanding their roots and allowing myself to experience and work through them.

-Things slowly began to fall apart between Sarah and I though.
+Things slowly began to fall apart between Sarah and me, though.
 Arguments became more frequent and virulent; I’d get minor panic attacks hearing her footsteps coming up the stairs to our apartment.
 At that point—more than two and a half years into our relationship—there was either going to be a lifetime commitment or dissolution.

 So I moved out.
 It was the worst.

-What followed was the stuff of R&B songs and sitcoms: without-warning crying spats, sometimes triggered by Sarah-centric remembrances at places like the grocery store, in the meat aisle.
+What followed was the stuff of R&B songs and sitcoms: without-warning crying spats, sometimes triggered by Sarah-centric memories at places like the grocery store, in the meat aisle.
 I’d toss chicken breasts and a steak into my basket, resisting the muscle memory of grabbing salmon, too.
 I don’t eat fish, but cooked it for Sarah all the time.
 The produce section was a whole other adventure.

 In a recent session with Laura, one of my most hardcore breakdowns had me, uncontrollably, weepily repeat, “I miss her!
 I miss her so much!”